allanlw/hphpc-docker/README.md

 tests some internal runtime functionality, the extension tests are unit tests for the individual builtin extensions, and TestCodeRun::TestSanity is an integration test to ensure that a simple test program can be built successfully.

-Finally, a few changes are made as small optimizations.
-Two scripts that are not happy being called outside of a git repository and break parallel builds are called manually before kicking off `make`, and when running the tests /dev/random is symlinked to /dev/urandom to avoid blocking in the MCrypt test (note this does not persist across docker layers).

 Specific commits for contemporary versions of dependencies are used in the submodules, and HPHPc further includes a bunch of third party libraries inline directly.
 Upgrading